 - 2 cups milk

 - 1 tablespoon baking powder

 - Vegetable oil for deep frying

 Gather the ingredients.

 In a large bowl, whisk together the eggs and milk.

 In another large bowl, combine the flour, sugar, salt, and baking powder.

 Gradually combine the wet and dry ingredients.
 Beat until very smooth.

-Heat oil (at least 1 inch deep) in electric skillet to 375 degrees F. There are two different options stream the batter into the hot oil.
+Heat oil (at least 1 inch deep) to 375 degrees F.

-Another option is to spoon the funnel cake batter into a plastic zip-top bag.
+Spoon the funnel cake batter into a plastic zip-top bag.
 Then, when the oil is ready, snip off the end of the bag with scissors.
-This allows you to easily control how much batter flows out of the bag and makes it easier to form the funnel cakes.
+This allows you easily control how much batter flows out of the bag and makes it easier to form the funnel cakes.